NonsenseTrey/Gorilla-Collect-Shared-Scripts/README.md

+WARNING: even though the MIT license say you can...
+I say you CANNOT distrubute my scripts through other sources (unless you edited it then its fine)

 So I bassically am sharing the scripts I use for my game so I'ma add what they do down here

 I swear to goodness if you say these scripts are yours I'm going to fart all over you.